Equilibris/dissertation/proposal.typ

 Previous work has shown how coinductive types can be encoded in Lean as quotients of polynomial functors (QPFs)@avigad_et_al.
 // This encoding is expressive but inefficient for cofixed points.
-This is done through approximation (@mtype).
+This is done through progressive approximation (@mtype).
 For example accessing the $n$ index of a stream takes $cal(O)(n^2)$ time.
 This becomes an issue when using Lean as a general purpose programming language.
 An alternative approach is using a state-machine based encoding (@sme) of cofixed points.
-This representation directly encodes the coalgebric structure and is well understood.
 // The goal of this project is formalising the equivalence (@equiv) between these two representations.
 // This equivalence should come directly from the corecursors of each of the implementations.
 With these we get nice computational behaviour of the compiled code,